wdhdev/free-for-life/README.md

 # 💲 Free For Life
 A massive list including a huge amount of products and services that are completely free!

+To contribute to the list, please see our [contributing guidelines](https://github.com/free-for-life/free-for-life/blob/main/CONTRIBUTING.md) for information.

 # Table of Contents

 - [APIs, Data & ML](#apis-data-and-ml)